ubpb/metacrunch-db/Readme.md

 *Note: For working examples on how to use this package check out our [demo repository](https://github.com/ubpb/metacrunch-demo).*

-### Source
+### `Metacrunch::DB::Source`

-The `Metacrunch::DB::Source` class can be used to read data from SQL databases into a metacrunch job.
+This class provides a metacrunch `source` implementation that can be used to read data from SQL databases into a metacrunch job.

 ```ruby
 # my_job.metacrunch